 12. Treatment For Digestive Disorders

 Vanilla infused herbal tea can relieve digestive problems.
-Water boiled with vanilla beans is a traditional remedy for vomiting and an upset stomach.
-Its rich aroma could be effective in easing queasiness.
+Water boiled with vanilla beans is a remedy for vomiting and an upset stomach and is a part of many countries’ traditions.
+Its aromatic richness could be effective in easing queasiness.

 13. Aphrodisiac Properties

 Vanilla has been used as an aphrodisiac since ancient times.
 Some believe vanilla can increase sexual desire by boosting testosterone levels in men.
 Usage of vanilla may also help treat impotency.
 However, limited research is available in this regard.

 14. Treatment Of Menstrual Problems